 Upfluence has an influencer realness detection tool in its software which reveals what % of an influencer’s followers can be considered ‘real followers”.
 But what red flags should you look out for influencer realness?
 Are influencers safe to work with only when they have 100% real followers?
 What about 90%?
 What can you do to double-check?

 Upfluence detects inauthentic followers based on engaged followers, which are those who directly interact with influencers through likes and comments.
 So, an influencer with a 3% engagement, and 94% realness should be good to go.
 Note: It is possible for an influencer to never have bought fake followers to still have “spammy” comments sometimes due to their profiles being public, so anywhere above 90% realness is a positive indicator of an authentic audience.

 Influencers are great – that’s why you are here.
-But the reality is there is a thing such as “influencer fatigue.”
-This happens when consumers are exposed to too much influencer-branded content.
+But there’s an important influencer metric to keep in mind, branded content frequency which can lead to “influencer fatigue.”
+This happens when consumers are exposed to too much branded content in an influencer’s feed.
 There are some influencers who are guilty of doing this, by having most – if not all – of their content dedicated to brand sponsorship.
 This leads to their social feeds being oversaturated with brand collaborations, and not enough organic posts to keep their audience engaged.
 A high branded content frequency is also referred to as a ‘saturation rate’, i.e what’s the rate of branded content vs. organic content in an influencer’s feed?